This post may contain affiliate links. I may earn a small commission off of at NO extra cost to you. For more info, view my Privacy Policy.

 To start, slip stitch you border color of yarn anywhere around the edge of your project.

-Now, you will work a single crochet stitch in each stitch BUT you will go in reverse (to the right) instead of to the left.
+Now, you will work a single crochet stitch in each stitch BUT you will go in reverse (to the right of the stitch) instead of to the left.

 By simply working a single crochet in each stitch, it will create this rolled texture

-At first, it won’t look very much like the crab stitch, but the farther you do it, the better it will look.
+At first, it won’t look very much like crab stitches, but the farther you do it, the better it will look.

-Just work a single crochet in each stitch around and slip stitch into the the beginning chain stitch once you reach the beginning and that’s it!
+Just work a round of single crochet in each stitch around and after the last stitch, slip stitch into the the beginning chain stitch once you reach the beginning and that’s it!

 Did you love this craft?